Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 The Wall That Heals is open 24 hours a day, allowing visitors to pay their respects at any time.

-• At sun set, experience the solemn tribute of Taps, a moment of reflection and remembrance for all who sacrificed.
+• Taps at Sunset, experience the solemn tribute of Taps, a moment of reflection and remembrance for all who sacrificed.

 The Wall That Heals is open till 2:00 pm, allowing visitors to pay their respects one last time.